andrew76lim/Predicting-Future-Sales-Project/README.md

 **Number of Rows in Training and Validation Data**
 - After creating the matrix:
-- Training rows = 2.4 to 2.7 million
+- Training rows = 2.9 million
 - Validation rows = 214,000

 **Training Data Dictionary**